michelson/Dante/README.md

 This Library will work on early versions of Chrome/Safari/FF/IE.
 I don't have any intentions to target all browsers versions, really... if you like this library and need backwards support for an specific version you can submit a patch to help with the development or just upgrade your shitty browser :D

+## Dependencies:

++ Jquery
++ Sanitize.js
++ Underscore

+drop underscore and jquery dependencies is on the roadmap.

 ## Development: